PRODUCT: Website ROLE: UX DESIGNER YEAR: 2017/2018

 As part of the user research I defined three personas who would be the primary users of O’phish:

 Methods: user interviews

-During the research I conduct interviews and user tests to gain insight into what people experience when using O’phish website:
+During the research I conducted interviews and user tests to gain insight into what people experienced when using the O’phish website:

 A) The user doesn’t know about the opportunities offered by O’phish

-B) The users have problems signing in, creating a campaign and they don’t know what’s the outcome.
+B) The users have problems signing in and creating a campaign, and they don’t know much about the outcome.